quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

 - XML?
 - Optim: do not register handlers for return types Uni/Multi/CompletionStage if the static return type doesn't allow it (unless it's Response)
-- Optim: we currently instantiate every param converter every time we need to convert a param if it's a field (including beanparam), we could store these in extra static fields on the resource/beanparam that we initialise at static init.
-- Optim: related to the previous one, the classes we generate for fromString/valueOf/constructor we could call directly in the inject() implementations, rather than instantiate those generated classes for every request
 - Optim: CookieParser splits things without checking if a separator exists, but it's too weird to touch ATM (see spec discussion)

 ** JAXRS SPEC observations